Friday, December 13, 2019

 It evokes pictures and memories, from personal experience, or news articles,or art, or history.

-A 'war on police' has been angrily, tearfully debated for at least two years now.
+A 'war on police' has been angrily, tearfully debated for at least five years now.

 Writers who embrace the term choose it deliberately, and cite high profile conflicts, and line of duty death statistics to support it.

 Video clips of activists carrying vulgar pickets, marching and calling out for the killing of cops, and quotes from political speeches defending them, filter through their articles and circulate on social media.